raffimolero/fractory-game/README.md

 ```

 TODO:
-- test the fractal triangle rendering in poc-fractal /
+- test the fractal triangle rendering in poc-fractal (done)
-- add interactivity, so you can.. /
+- add interactivity, so you can.. (done)
-- ..test the algorithms for the fractal manipulation /
+- ..test the algorithms for the fractal manipulation (done)
-- common::sim::logic::factory::Fractory /
+- common::sim::logic::factory::Fractory (done)
-    * should contain all the activated tiles /
+    * should contain all the activated tiles (done)
-    * should know how to simulate /
+    * should know how to simulate (done)
     * should be able to hook into a UI to send transition info (what animations should play per tile)
 - Fragment